fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/1_closures_and_blocks.md

 Note that we also use `block.call` inside `test2` to invoke the `Proc` instead of `yield`.
 If you wanted to invoke the `Proc` from `test`, you would do the same thing: `block.call`).
 It's not often that you need to pass a block around like this, but the need does arise.

 The above discussion of explicit blocks is simplified from reality.
 Things get a bit more complicated if the caller passes in a `Proc` object, a lambda, or some other object to a method that takes an explicit block.
 For now, you just need to know that __Ruby converts blocks passed in as explicit blocks to a simple `Proc` object__ (this is why we need to use `#call` to invoke the `Proc` object).

+### Summary
+- Blocks are one way that Ruby implements closures.
+Closures are a way to pass around an unnamed "chunk of code" to be executed later.
+- Blocks can take arguments, just like normal methods.
+But unlike normal methods, it won't complain about wrong number of arguments passed to it (based on lenient arity rules).
+- Blocks return a value, just like normal methods.
+- Blocks are a way to defer some implementation decisions to method invocation time.
+It allows method callers to refine a method at invocation time for a specific use case.
+It allows method implementors to build generic methods that can be used in a variety of ways.
+- Blocks are a good use case for "sandwich code" scenarios, like closing a `File` automatically.